 Getting your body moving can make all the difference for your bloated face.
 "When we lay still and flat overnight, swelling accumulates and settles around the eyes.
 Getting upright and getting some light exercise will help," MacGregor says.

-Confirmed: Cucumber slices de-puff eyes.
+Cucumber slices can help de-puff eyes.
 “It's old fashioned, but it works,” Vargas says.
 “And the silica in the cucumber will help with skin elasticity.”
 Place some chilled cucumber slices on your eyes, and run an ice cube across your face—you’ll look and feel tighter in minutes.

 Embrace the Cold